johnmason27/basic-auth/README.md

 # basic-auth
-Simple Office 365 authentication sample to load a user in and get there username.
+Simple Office 365 authentication sample to login a user and fetch their username.

 ## Contains
 - ASP.NET Core Web API with controllers to log a user in and get the current user.